nish572/Sol-Engine/README.md

 - For running the Visual Studio solution for the Release-x64 configuration, this SDL2.dll should be pasted inside the following directory: "\Sol-Engine\Sol-Engine\bin\Release-x64\Editor".
 (Please note that the specific location of the Sol-Engine root directory will vary depending on where you download this codebase to on your system.)

+Upon creating a new project, please create a new scene via the Toolbar.
+If not, changes cannot be saved until a new scene has been created and saved.
+Upon loading an existing project, please set load a scene via the Toolbar, or create a new scene via the Toolbar.
+If not, changes cannot be saved as no scene will be present.

 To close the application, please first select the playtest scene window to make this the active window, then click the cross button in the top-right.

 ---